 Puddler’s Hall was erected in the late 1870’s by the National Amalgamated Association of Iron and Steel Workers, Wisconsin Lodge #1 and the Badger State Lodge #2.
 The two-story building had a large room that was used for union meetings, church gatherings, thespians, literary associations, political groups, classes, etc.

-Old Beulah Brinton
+Old Beulah Brinton Community Center

-The old Beulah Brinton Community center, no longer standing, was formerly the Milwaukee Fire Department’s Engine House #11.
+The old Beulah Brinton Community Center, no longer standing, was formerly the Milwaukee Fire Department’s Engine House #11.
 It was converted in 1924 into the Beulah Brinton Community Center, and served in that capacity until 1977 when it was torn down.
 The site of the Old Beulah Brinton Center is now part of a row of townhouses north of Puddler’s Hall on South St. Clair Street.

 South Shore Pavilion